 First Stop: Lake Powell

 Wake up early and head over to Page, AZ (74 miles from Kanab, UT) for today’s activities.
 I recommend starting with checking out Lake Powell– only a few miles away from Antelope Canyon.
-(This is something I didn’t do on my trip that I wish I had!)
+One of the best ways to get a great intro to Lake Powell is to take a boat tour!

 Next Up: Antelope Canyon